Published On: Apr 15 2013 12:43:44 PM CDTUpdated On: Apr 17 2016 01:00:00 AM CDT

 2001: Barry Bonds of the San Francisco Giants hits his 500th career home run, becoming the 17th major leaguer to reach the mark.

 1998: Photographer and musician Linda McCartney, who married Beatle Paul McCartney in 1969 and later joined his band Wings, dies of breast cancer at the age of 56 in Tucson, Arizona.

 1993: A federal jury in Los Angeles convicts Officer Laurence Powell and Sgt.
 Stacey Koon of violating the civil rights of beaten motorist Rodney King (pictured).
 Two other officers, Timothy Wind and Theodore Briseno, were acquitted.
 Powell and Koon would be sentenced to 32 months in prison.

-1990: American civil rights activist Ralph Abernathy, a close associate of Martin Luther King Jr. in the Southern Christian Leadership Conference, dies from two blood clots that traveled to his heart and lungs at the age of 64 in Atlanta, Ga.
-Abernathy was with King in Memphis, Tenn., when he was assassinated in 1968.
+1990: American civil rights activist Ralph Abernathy, a close associate of Martin Luther King Jr. in the Southern Christian Leadership Conference, dies from two blood clots that traveled to his heart and lungs at the age of 64 in Atlanta, Georgia.
+Abernathy was with King in Memphis, Tennessee, when he was assassinated in 1968.
 Following King's assassination, Abernathy took up the leadership of the SCLC Poor People's Campaign and led the March on Washington, D.C., that had been planned for May 1968.

 1985: Actress Rooney Mara, best known for movies such as "The Social Network," "The Girl with the Dragon Tattoo" and "Side Effects," is born in Bedford, New York.

 1975: After five years of fighting, the Cambodian Civil War ends as Pol Pot's Khmer Rouge captures the capital Phnom Penh and Cambodian government forces surrender.
 Here, Saukham Khoy (second from right), president of the Khmer Republic, arrives on board the USS Okinawa after being evacuated from Phnom Penh.